john-science/john-science.github.io/_posts/2017-01-09-eww-javascript-part-1.md

 #### Unicode

 JavaScript only supports 16-bit unicode.
 Because, well, it's old.
 But this is the internet we're talking about; it spans the world.
-It would be nice if JavaScript supported 32-bit unicode.
+It would be better if JavaScript supported 32-bit unicode.

 #### include